vatnz-dev/sops/docs/terminal/atma.md

 ATMA should make use of track-shortening on STARs to allow for an efficient sequence to be applied.
 Where an aircraft has been taken away from the STAR and are subsequently required to re-join and follow the STAR, the following RTF shall be used:

 !!! hint "RTF for re-joining a STAR"
     **ATMA**: *New Zealand 677, track direct VINCE to re-join the STAR.
-When ready descend A050*.
+Descend A050*.

 Provided the separation allows, aircraft may be tracked direct `SABAV` and `GITUK` for their respective ILS, or to `ZORBA`, `ELBOP` or `ATAMA` their respective RNP (AR) approach.
 Due to the routing of international STARs, minimal track shortening shall be applied.

 ### Noise Abatement

-NZAA runs noise abatement from 2300 until 0600L, and the procedures contained in [NZAA - Noise Abatement](../aerodromes/Class-C/nzaa.md#noise-abatement) may be applied within this time.
+NZAA runs noise abatement from 2300L until 0600L, and the procedures contained in [NZAA - Noise Abatement](../aerodromes/Class-C/nzaa.md#noise-abatement) may be applied within this time.

 Controllers shall note that only the RNP Y RWY 05R (AR) approach is authorised for use during noise abatement hours.

 ## Uncontrolled IFR

-### Departures

 For aircraft departing NZNE and NZAR, they shall be issued an Uncontrolled IFR clearance.
 Depending on traffic levels outside controlled airspace, they can either be required to validate their clearance before departure, or prior to entering controlled airspace.